-I knew the stars would be bright in Montana this summer, so before leaving Arizona, I tagged along on a night sky photography shoot with my incredibly talented friend Justin.
-He patiently explained the basics to me in the dead of night on the Salt River, and before long, I had captured this.
+I knew the stars would be bright in Montana this summer and couldn’t pass up the opportunity to photograph them.
+So before leaving Arizona, I tagged along on a night sky photography shoot with my incredibly talented friend Justin.
+In the dead of night on the Salt River, he patiently explained the basics and before long, I had captured this:

 And just like that, I was hooked.